-Because the current rules for the Commission and Board vary and do not differentiate between applicants and the general public (instead they refer to "Any person"), the working group suggested that this rule should be modified to disallow late submittals by applicants and instead provide for a 24-hour cut-off for written comments from the general public.
+Because the current rules do not differentiate between applicants and the general public (instead the Commission Rule refers to "Any person"), the working group suggested that this rule should be modified to disallow late submittals by applicants and instead provide for a 24-hour cut-off for written comments from the general public.
 If a member of the public does have a written comment to submit after the 24-hour cut-off period, then that member of the public should have to submit 10 copies of the written material, for the reasons noted above.
-The Commission Rules should also be changed so that the comments can be sent to the Commissioners by email.
-The Board and Committee should adopt new rules that address the late submittal problem in a similar fashion.
+Additionally, the Commission Rules should be modified so that it is not the "Planning" Department, but instead the Community Development Department that distributes the comments.
+The Rules should also be changed so that the comments can be sent to the Commissioners by email.